apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 ### Implementation

-When creating the target table, the syncer controls the addition or deletion of the `is_being_synced` property.
+When creating the target table, the Syncer controls the addition or deletion of the `is_being_synced` property.
 In CCR, there are two approaches to creating a target table:

-1. During table synchronization, the syncer performs a full copy of the source table using backup/restore to obtain the target table.
+1. During table synchronization, the Syncer performs a full copy of the source table using backup/restore to obtain the target table.
-2. During database synchronization, for existing tables, the syncer also uses backup/restore to obtain the target table.
-For incremental tables, the syncer creates the target table using the CreateTableRecord binlog.
+2. During database synchronization, for existing tables, the Syncer also uses backup/restore to obtain the target table.
+For incremental tables, the Syncer creates the target table using the CreateTableRecord binlog.

 Therefore, there are two entry points for inserting the `is_being_synced` property: the restore process during full synchronization and the getDdlStmt during incremental synchronization.

-During the restoration process of full synchronization, the syncer initiates a restore operation of the snapshot from the source cluster via RPC.
+During the restoration process of full synchronization, the Syncer initiates a restore operation of the snapshot from the source cluster via RPC.
 During this process, the `is_being_synced` property is added to the RestoreStmt and takes effect in the final restoreJob, executing the relevant logic for `is_being_synced`.

 During incremental synchronization, add the `boolean getDdlForSync` parameter to the getDdlStmt method to differentiate whether it is a controlled transformation to the target table DDL, and execute the relevant logic for isBeingSynced during the creation of the target table.